quicksilver0/beautiful-jekyll/aboutme.md

 I am very passionate.
 Data Science, Data Analysis, Deep Learning, AI - are most interesting for me, ironically are most boring for many others!
 I might dive very deep with my head into some DS project for a week or more to a point of day and night become indistinguishable, to come up later on with a sense of accomplishment and deep gratification.
 Yes, this is how it happens sometimes.

 What else?
-- I'm a vegetarian, sometimes rawtarian, and also into ecology a lot.
+- I'm a vegetarian, sometimes rawtarian, and also into ecology a lot
+- Music is my saving grace, literally
+- oh yes, why "quicksilver"?
+Well, he is the coolest character in Marvel universe.
+Check out [this video](https://youtu.be/oynFdbNJ03M) with him saving the Xavier's gifted students.

 ### Data Science path
-My Introduction started with a 5-course specialization at University of Michigan Applied Data Science with Python.
+My Introduction started with a 5-course specialization at University of Michigan Applied Data Science with Python at [courser.org](http://coursera.org)

 As a great place for practice, connection and discussions with data-science folks all over the world is [Dataquest.io](https://www.dataquest.io)